GeekFunkLabs/fluidpatcher/patcher/file_formats.md

 Bank files contain a `patches` item that stores the settings of the individual patches, described using the keywords below.
 Keywords can also be used at the bank level, outside the patches item.
 When a patch is selected, the bank keywords will be applied first, followed by the keywords in the selected patch.
 If a bank contains an `init` item, the keywords in `init` will be applied once, when the bank is first loaded (although this only makes sense for `messages` and `fluidsettings` - other keywords are ignored).

-Unrecognized keywords in a bank file are just be ignored.
+Unrecognized keywords in a bank file are ignored.
 Anything on a line after a hash symbol (`#`) is a comment.
-Because hash symbol comments are ignored by YaML, they may be lost if a bank file is modified and saved.
+Because hash symbol comments are not read by YaML, they may be lost if a bank file is modified and saved.
 A way of preserving comments is to store them in unique keywords, e.g. `comment1`, `comment2` etc.

 ### Keywords